LoopKit/loopdocs/docs/troubleshooting/loop-crashing.md

 * A separate Loop app is created - see [Build Step 6](../build/step6.md#switching-from-free-to-paid-memberships) for more details
 * Did you select the new app and enter all your settings into it and then delete the 7-day app?
 * The new app issue only happens if you change developer name
-* As long as you stick with the same developer, updated Loop apps are built over existing apps and all your settings should be maintained
+* As long as you stick with the same developer ID, updated Loop apps are built over existing apps and all your settings should be maintained

-## Incorrectly entered correction range

-The issue where Loop allowed you to enter a low range that was higher than the high range for correction targets was fixed in Loop v2.0.
-If you are running an older version than that, it is strongly recommended that you update to the latest release.

 ## Other reasons